anonydog/anonydog/README.md

 5. echo 'anyuser/anyrepo' > Anonydogfile
 6. Open a pull request to `anonydog/anyrepo` (instead of `anyuser/anyrepo`)

-And I will strip your name from author fields everywhere, submit a pull request to the original repo on your behalf and delete your branch.
+If you do that, strip your name from author fields everywhere, submit a pull request to the original repo on your behalf and delete your branch.
+Only if your pull request gets accepted, I will reveal your true identity and you'll get credit for it.